julian-z/QuickYelp/README.md

 2. OpenAI API
 3. LangChain

 We leverage Yelp Fusion to retrieve data related to the business in question.
-Following this, LangChain is utilized to feed documents to OpenAI's language model, ChatGPT.
+Following this, LangChain is utilized to feed documents to OpenAI's language model, GPT-3.5.

 Once a user submits a query through LangChain's RetrievalQA chain, the query goes through two FAISS (Facebook AI Similarity Search) indexes:
 - Index containing the Yelp business information (name, phone, hours, etc)